SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdc/readme.md

 > vout = ((((float)SDC_output / 4095.0f) * Vref) - (Vref / 2.0f));
 > ```
 >
-> *Example:* If the positive input is 2.4V and the negative input is 1.5V, the SDC output corresponds to 0.9V.
+> *Example:* If the positive input is 2.4 V and the negative input is 1.5 V, the SDC output corresponds to 0.9 V.
 >
 > **Single-Ended Mode:**
 >